 IVC Filters lawsuits are currently being filed against the manufacturers of these devices because they put patients at an unnecessary increased risk of complications.
-IVC Filters were designed to prevent blood clots from reaching the heart and lungs are failing at alarming rates.
+IVC Filters were designed to prevent blood clots from reaching the heart and lungs but they are failing at alarming rates.
 Affected individuals require immediate removal and may be left with severe side effects.

 Overview of IVC Filters

 IVC filters are spider-shaped devices inserted into the largest vein of the body to capture blood clots and prevent them from reaching the lungs.
 IVC filters are frequently placed in patients at risk for pulmonary embolism (PE) when anticoagulant therapy cannot be used or is ineffective.

 Although the original indication was to use IVC filters after anticoagulant therapy fails, increasingly IVC Filters are being used before exhausting anticoagulant therapy, in a prophylactic manner.
 Critics believe the use of these devices in this manner puts patients at an unnecessary increased risk of complications.